nam1796/CameraLite/README.md

 - taking pictures.
 - reusable fragment

-My problem was that I couldn't get rid of the camera preview being stretched or not being fullscreen even though I searched everywhere for a solution.
+My problem was that I couldn't get rid of the mCamera preview being stretched or not being fullscreen even though I searched everywhere for a solution.
 Finally, I found that repo and it actually worked.
 I wanted to share it here on Github for my use on future projects and also for anyone who is stuck like I was.